Kucoin/kucoin-futures-api-docs/source/localizable/index.en.html.md

 **To reinforce the security of the API, KuCoin upgraded the API key to version 2.0, the validation logic has also been changed.
 It is recommended to [create](https://futures.kucoin.com/api) and update your API key to version 2.0.
 The API key of version 1.0 will be still valid until May 1, 2021.
 [Check new signing method](#signing-a-message)**

 #### 2022.02.07
-* New response field maintainMargin,riskLimitLevel have been added to the [GET /api/v1/position](#get-position-details) endpoint.
+* New response field maintainMargin,riskLimitLevel have been added to the [GET /api/v1/position](#get-position-details) endpoint

 #### 2021.12.07
 * Modify comment in interface ["topic": "/contract/position:XBTUSDM"](#position-change-events).